MRidhoPratama251/MRidhoPratama251/README.md

 ---
 <p>As a pattern ❄️ enthusiast, I have always been interested in digging deeper into patterns that emerge in data and phenomena.
 Whether it's in data analysis, machine learning model development, or the study of physical behavior, I enjoy the challenge of finding order behind complexity.<p>

-* You can see my work :construction_worker: at https://datascienceportfol.io/MRidhoPratama251
 * How to reach me : 📨 DM to ridhopratama251@gmail.com

 ## :link: Connect With Me :